AruniMishra/aws/awsTutorial/AWS.md

 - Unlike standard queues, FIFO queues don’t introduce duplicate messages.
 FIFO queues help you avoid sending duplicates to a queue.
 If you retry the SendMessage action within the 5-minute deduplication interval, Amazon SQS doesn’t introduce any duplicates into the queue.

+- Delay queues are similar to visibility timeouts because both features make messages unavailable to consumers for a specific period of time.
+The difference between the two is that, for delay queues, a message is hidden when it is first added to queue, whereas for visibility timeouts a message is hidden only after it is consumed from the queue.

 # AppSync

 - AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like AWS DynamoDB, Lambda, and more